pachyderm/pachyderm/doc/docs/master/how-tos/basic-data-operations/sql-ingest.md

-# Ingest Structured Data - Integration with SQL
+# Ingest Structured Data - Data Warehouse Integration

 Part of your data might live in databases requiring some level of integration with your warehouse to retrieve and inject them into Pachyderm.

 Our **SQL ingest** tool provides a seamless connection between databases and Pachyderm,  allowing you to import data from a SQL database into Pachyderm-powered pipelines.
-By bringing data-driven pipelines, versioning & lineage to structured data, we are allowing Data Science teams to easily combine structured and unstructured data, thus improving the performance of prediction models.
+By bringing data-driven pipelines, versioning & lineage to structured data, we are allowing Data Science teams to easily combine structured and unstructured data.

 Specifically, we help you connect to a remote database of your choice and pull the result of a given query at regular intervals in the form of a CSV or a JSON file.

 ## Use SQL Ingest
-Pachyderm's SQL Ingest uses [pipeline templates](../../pipeline-operations/pipeline-templates) populated with the following parameters to automatically create the pipelines that access, query, and materialize the results in the form of CSV or JSON files.
+Pachyderm's SQL Ingest uses [jsonnet pipeline specs](../../pipeline-operations/jsonnet-pipeline-specs) with the following parameters to automatically create the pipelines that access, query, and materialize the results of a SQL query to a data warehouse.
+The outputted results can take the form of CSV or JSON files.

 Pass in the following parameters and get your results committed to an output repo, ready for the following downstream pipeline:
 ```shell